 You don’t think Sarah Palin, Beyonce, Pamela Anderson, Lance Armstrong, and Nicole Richie actually wrote their books?
 As one celeb said, “I don’t do my own typing.”
-So many bestselling books were the result of an author hiring a great ghostwriter.
+Many of today’s bestselling books are the result of an author hiring a great ghostwriter.
+If you’re ready to hire a great ghostwriter – the following guide is exactly what you need.

 That’s all you, the author.
-So, if you hate writing, don’t have the time to do it, or you just know you aren’t the best person for the job, a talented ghostwriter could be the right solution for you.
+If you hate writing, don’t have the time to do it, or you just know you aren’t the best person for the job, a talented ghostwriter could be the right solution for you.

 A ghostwriter is someone who can write your book, in your words.
 Good ghostwriters work hard to capture your voice to create a first draft.